 Protecting Our Water Award

-Every year, the Schuylkill Action Network awards school(s) in the Schuylkill Watershed that help protect sources of drinking water - that is the creeks, streams, and rivers where we get our water from.
-Nominations are open from March-April and awards are give in May during National Drinking Water Week each year.
+From 2010 to 2018, the Schuylkill Action Network awarded schools in the Schuylkill Watershed that help protect sources of drinking water - that is the creeks, streams, and rivers where we get our water from.
+Nominations opened from March-April and schools were awarded in May during National Drinking Water Week.

 2018 Awardees: Governor Mifflin School District